JuliaDynamics/DrWatson.jl/docs/src/name&save.md

 tag!
 ```

 Please notice that `tag!` will operate in place only when possible.
 If not possible then a new dictionary is returned.
-Also (importantly) these functions will **never error** as they are most commonly used when saving simulations and this could risk data not being saved.
+Also (importantly) these functions will **never error** as they are most commonly used when saving simulations and this could risk data not being saved!

 ### Automatic Tagging during Saving

-If you don't want to always call `tag!` before saving a file, you can just use the function `tagsave`:
+If you don't want to always call `tag!` before saving a file, you can just use the function `tagsave`, which can also nicely incorporate [`safesave`](@ref) if need be!
 ```@docs
 tagsave
 ```